0xPARC/0xparc-intro-book/src/ipa.typ

 The general situation is basically the same with more notation.
 To prevent drowning in notation, we write this out for $n=6$, with the general case of even $n$ being analogous.
-So suppose Penny wishes to prove
+So suppose Peggy wishes to prove
 $v = a_1 g_1 + ... + a_6 g_6 + b_1 h_1 + ... + b_6 h_6 + c u $
 is good with respect to the length-thirteen basis
 $angle.l g_1, ..., h_6, u angle.r$.

 #algorithm[Reducing IPA for $n=6$ to $n=3$][
-  1. Penny computes
+  1. Peggy computes
     $ w_L &= (a_4 g_1 + a_5 g_2 + a_6 g_3) + (b_1 h_4 + b_2 h_5 + b_3 h_6)
       + (a_1 b_4 + a_2 b_5 + a_3 b_6) u \
       w_R &= (a_1 g_4 + a_2 g_5 + a_3 g_6) + (b_4 h_1 + b_5 h_2 + b_6 h_3)